AMDS123/amds123.github.io/_posts/2015-06-20-Aligning-where-to-see-and-what-to-tell-image-caption-with-region-based-attention-and-scene-factorization.md

 ---
 layout: post
-title: 'Aligning where to see and what to tell: image caption with region-based attention and scene factorization'
+title: "Aligning where to see and what to tell: image caption with region-based attention and scene factorization"
 date: 2015-06-20 17:25:38
 categories: arXiv_CV
 tags: arXiv_CV Image_Caption Caption